3geek14/Realms/Omnibus.md

   while holding their implement with both hands."
 * When using a Circle spell you may double the length of the rope.
 This may only be done once.
-* The AC for [Death Watch](#death-watch) is changed to “Spellcaster must kneel on one knee holding their Implement with both hands for 60 seconds before being killed.”
+* The AC for [Death Watch](#death-watch) is changed to "Spellcaster must kneel on one knee holding their Implement with both hands for 60 seconds before being killed."
 The requirement for recasting the spell is also removed.
 * The spell [Death Watch](#death-watch) allows the caster to move their head while dead.
 They still may not speak, try to communicate, or move in any other way while dead.